Get Over 250 Recipes

 I believe there are ways to boost serotonin naturally, without the long-term use of drugs that have side-effects.
 In part 2 of this article, I will outline a 9-step process to boost serotonin naturally.
 Please keep in mind that I am not recommending you throw out your prescription or your doctor’s advice!
 I recommend you educate yourself on these principles and work with a qualified health professional to guide you to the best solution for YOU.

-Serotonin certainly seems like the key to happiness…and yet it’s important to realize that you do not need a degree in biochemistry to heal your body and your emotions.
+The Happiness Hormone Serotonin certainly seems like the key to happiness…and yet it’s important to realize that you do not need a degree in biochemistry to heal your body and your emotions.

 I share this information to educate you on the “biochemical nature” of your body, but as you may have noticed, it is highly related to the foods you eat and the lifestyle you lead.
 Often it only takes simple changes in each to empower you to create much better health in your mind, your physical body and even your spirit.